INTRODUCTION TO PHILOSOPHY OF SCIENCE

-For positivists the ostensively acquired meanings of descriptive terms used for reporting observations are causally determined by nature and acquired ostensively by perception; they are primitive and simple.
+For positivists the semantics of observation language is causally determined by nature and acquired ostensively by perception.
+Positivists maintain the naturalistic semantics, and the descriptive terms used for reporting observations are primitive and simple.
 Positivists thus maintain a naturalistic semantics.
 These meanings were variously called “sensations”, “sense impressions”, “sense perceptions”, “sense data” or “phenomena” by different positivists.
-For these often called “phenomenalists” the sense perceptions are the object of knowledge rather than constituting knowledge thus making many versions of positivism solipsistic.
+For these often called “phenomenalists” the sense perceptions are the object of knowledge rather than constituting knowledge thus making positivism solipsistic.

-In the case of a term such as “black” the child’s ostensive acquisition of meaning might involve the child pointing his finger at a present instance of perceived blackness in some black object we call a “raven” bird.
-And then upon hearing the word “black” in repeated presentations of several other black objects, he associates the word “black” with his various experienced perceptions of the color black.
-Furthermore from the several early experiences expressible as “That raven is black” the young learner may eventually infer intuitively by natural inductive generalization that “Every raven is black.”
+In the case of a term such as “black” the child’s ostensive acquisition of meaning might involve the child pointing his finger at a present instance of a perceived black object.
+And then upon hearing the word “black” in repeated experiences of several other black objects, he associates the word “black” with his various experienced perceptions of the color black.
+Furthermore from several early experiences expressible as “That raven is black” the young learner may eventually infer intuitively by natural inductive generalization that “Every raven is black.”
 However, solipsistic phenomenalism makes sharing such experiences philosophically problematic.